 Once you arrive at Keflavik International Airport, use your voucher to get your bus ticket.
 Buses should be running roughly every 30 minutes, so you don't need to worry about missing your transport.

-After enjoying a relaxing dip in the Blue Lagoon, you’ll take your bus to the vibrant and quirky capital city of Reykjavik where you can check into your accommodation.
-If you have a bit of extra time before dinner in the evening, feel free to check out some of the main landmarks and bustling streets of the charming downtown area filled with plenty of shops, cafes and restaurants to enjoy a lovely evening in.
+After enjoying a relaxing dip in the Blue Lagoon, you'll take your bus to the vibrant and quirky capital city of Reykjavik, where you can check into your accommodation.
+If you have a bit of extra time before dinner in the evening, feel free to check out some of the main landmarks and bustling streets of the charming downtown area filled with plenty of shops, cafes, and restaurants for you to enjoy a lovely evening.